Essential Science Indicators

 This extensive compilation of science performance statistics and science trends data is based on journal article publication counts and citation data from Web of Science Core Collection databases.
 It is a helpful analytical resource for policymakers, administrators, analysts and information specialists.
 ESI is fully integrated with Web of Science.
-See the fact sheet for more information.
 It is highly recommended that you watch the series of short videos on how to use ESI before using this tool for the first time.

 ESI ranks authors, however, it is not possible for Web of Science to fully disambiguate authors, separating out publications of different authors with the same or similar names.
 This is especially a problem with authors who have common last names, like Smith or Liu, which makes author analysis highly problematic.
 ESI also ranks institutions, countries, and journals across 22 broad disciplines.
 The database provides a 10-year rolling window that is updated every two months, accumulating up to 11 years of data.
 Rankings and citation counts are re-calculated with each bimonthly update.

 - Rank top scientists, institutions, countries, and journals in 22 specific fields of research in science.

 - Identify significant trends in the sciences and social sciences.